Phenomenology Beyond Eurocentrism: Hountondji and the Promise of the Universal (under advance contract with IUP)

 1. “Deconstruction and Epistemic Violence”, Southern Journal of Philosophy 59/2 (June 2021), pp. 100-121.

 Abstract.
 While theorists of epistemic injustice often refer to Gayatri Spivak’s “Can the Subaltern Speak” as an early articulation of the field’s concerns, they have stopped short of engaging deeply with Spivak’s deconstructive take on epistemic violence, and her suggestion that this consists in an attribution of subjectivity to historically marginalized speakers.
 In redressing this oversight, this paper makes a case for adopting a broader conception of epistemic harm and exclusion than has been acknowledged in the literature: I argue that the presumption that speakers are subjects can precipitate silencing.
 For in determining the other who speaks as a subject, one forecloses hospitality to an alterity not already understood according to the subject/object distinction central to western metaphysics.
 This deconstructive intervention thus challenges one of the field’s key assumptions, namely, that epistemic harm consists in a failure to treat speakers as subjects, and consequently that generating a more inclusive dialogical climate depends on restoring marginalized individuals to subject status.
-Folding Spivak’s deconstructive insight into the remedial project of epistemic justice is therefore far from straightforward; nonetheless, I argue that it is consistent with the literature’s demand for a heightened sensitivity vis-à-vis the ways marginalized others are routinely harmed in epistemic practices.
+Folding Spivak’s deconstructive insight into the remedial project of epistemic justice is therefore far from straightforward; nonetheless, I argue that it is consistent with the literature’s demand for a heightened sensitivity vis-à-vis the ways others are routinely harmed in epistemic practices.

 2. “Empirical-Anthropological Types and Absolute Ideas: Tracking Husserl’s Eurocentrism”, Husserl Studies 38/3 (December 2022), pp. 359-383

 Abstract.
-Husserl has often stood accused Eurocentrism given his disquieting coupling of philosophy as universal science with Europe.
+Husserl has often stood accused Eurocentrism given his coupling of philosophy as universal science with Europe.
 And yet, however much this accusation has clouded the appeal of transcendental phenomenology, the nature of this charge remains obscure: whether Husserl’s chauvinism is merely a personal opinion punctuating his writing or is instead closely connected to the methods of phenomenology has been left unexplored.
 This paper offers itself as a corrective: approaching Husserl’s work from the perspective of Paulin Hountondji’s uptake of it, I look to get a clearer picture of how precisely Eurocentrism afflicts transcendental phenomenology.
-The overarching aim of doing so is to chart the possibilities for the development of a non-Eurocentric, decolonial phenomenological thinking which exploits the enduring appeal of Husserl’s commitment to presuppositionlessness.
+The overarching aim of doing so is to chart the possibilities for the development of a non-Eurocentric phenomenological thinking which exploits the enduring appeal of Husserl’s commitment to presuppositionlessness.
 The first part of the paper considers the relationship between the phenomenological reduction and eidetic variation, showing that, by Husserl’s own lights, phenomenological science seeks to expel all forms of prejudice.
 Part two, however, shows that the entrance of Eurocentrism into phenomenology is not simply accidental, in two distinct senses.
 The first, which takes off from Merleau-Ponty’s (implicit) critique of Husserl, argues that Husserl in his late work is insufficiently attentive to the empirical dimension: Eurocentrism thus stems from the overly transcendental emphases of this project and its inability to engage with concrete human diversity.
 The second draws on Derrida’s (explicit) critique of Husserl, arguing that it is precisely the admission of concrete historico-cultural facts into phenomenology that compromises the universal by identifying it with the particularities of Europe.
 I thus show that Eurocentrism does indeed insinuate itself in Husserl’s methods – not, however, in a manner that renders transcendental phenomenology irredeemable.
 Given the opposition between these two insightful criticisms, however, I argue that the challenge for a decolonial vision of phenomenology is formidable.

 3. “Philosophical Universality in Crisis: Hountondji’s Interruption of Phenomenology”, in African Phenomenology: Contributions and Challenges, ed.
 Abraham Olivier, M. John Lamola and Justin Sands (Albany: SUNY Press, 2023).

 Abstract.
-I explore and defend a decolonial vision of universality that involves a turn to the geographical and disciplinary margins of philosophical thinking.
+I explore and defend a vision of universality that involves a turn to the geographical and disciplinary margins of philosophical thinking.
 I do so by delineating and setting into action a novel interpretive methodology whereby Edmund Husserl’s thought, and its characteristic commitment to universalistic thinking, is reconceived and transformed by the critical lens provided in Paulin Hountondji’s work.
 Decolonial criticism is by and large dominated by a “disenchantment” with the universalist aspirations of European philosophy, regarding these as part and parcel of the historical elision of colonized forms of thought.
 There are, however, a number of decolonial thinkers who question this anti-universalist turn: far from heralding the demise of philosophical universals, the argument goes, the unsettling of European epistemic privilege opens up for the very first time the possibility of a discourse that is truly universalist.
 The following paper contributes to the decolonial reclamation of the universal by taking up the question of universality as it unfolds in the African phenomenological tradition.
 This paper proceeds in three sections.
 The first examines Hountondji’s now famous critique of “ethnophilosophy”, homing in on the ethnophilosophical presumption that Europe is uniquely capable of generating universal insights while African thought remains confined to the particularity of “worldviews”.
 Section two moves on to tackle the question of whether Hountondji’s critique of ethnophilosophy applies to Husserlian phenomenology.
 The methodology deployed in this paper enables me to answer in the affirmative, arguing that Husserl reiterates the pernicious bias that Europe has a privileged connection to the universal.
 The third section, finally, examines the potentialities of Hountondji’s work for the articulation of a phenomenological “universalism” that (i) severs its ties with a single, exclusive territory and (ii) answers to the decolonial interest in futurity in the sense of thinking a universalism that is emphatically new.
 Staging a dialogue between Hountondji and Nadia Yala Kisukidi around this topic, I conclude by thinking through a radical vision of universalism that requires us to rethink the very method and scope of phenomenology itself.

 4. “‘The Giving Birth of a World’: Fanon, Husserl and the Imagination”, Southern Journal of Philosophy 62/1 (2024), pp. 24-44